The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

-## Get Wishlist Items

-THe APIs below provide mechanisms to get all items in a single wishlist, or a single wishlist item.

-### Get all Items in a Wishlist by Wishlist Id
+## Get all Items in a Wishlist by Wishlist Id

 Returns a list of all wishlist items belonging to the given wishlist identifier (TWC internal identifier).